 #2: Smith College—Northampton, MA

 Smith is a small liberal arts college in central Massachusetts that is also the largest of the historic Seven Sisters colleges.
 Smith is considered a top small college due to its academic rigor, open-curriculum, and community.
 Smith requires students to live on campus, and has an assortment of houses instead of traditional dorms to encourage social camaraderie and an academic focus.
-Fun fact, Smith was the first women's college in the US to grant undergraduate engineering degrees.Undergraduate Enrollment: 2,502
+Smith was the first women's college in the US to grant undergraduate engineering degrees, giving this school an impressive legacy of supporting women who want to pursue careers in STEM.Undergraduate Enrollment: 2,183

 - "Smith has an open curriculum, a great college town, and a very strong science program."